 Each RAID controller contains a two-cell Lithium ion nanopolymer battery backup unit (BBU).
-It provides power to the RAID controller module in the event of a power outage.
-For information on removing and installing the BBU, see "RAID Controller Module Backup Battery Unit" on page 214.
+It provides power to the RAID controller module in the event of a power outage, see "RAID Controller Module Backup Battery Unit" on page 255.

 NOTE: For virtual disks, the RAID controller firmware changes the data cache setting based on the state of the battery.
 If the battery is missing or does not have sufficient charge, the controller flushes the cache and sets the write cache attribute to Write Through for all virtual disks.
 When the battery is replaced, Write Back is re-enabled.